 Does Everyone Have Life Insurance?

-Life insurance is a topic that often comes up when people think about their financial future or the well-being of their loved ones.
-But does everyone actually have it?
+Life insurance is a topic that frequently arises when people consider their financial future or the well-being of their loved ones.
+But does everyone have it?
 The answer is no, not everyone has life insurance.
-In fact, only about half of Americans do.
+Only about half of Americans do.

 Why is that?
 What drives some to get coverage while others skip it?
 And should you consider getting a policy?
 This article dives into the latest statistics, explores why people do or don’t have life insurance, highlights its importance, and looks at trends shaping the industry—all to help you decide if it’s right for you.